-Workers throughout Europe celebrated International Labour Day this year with mass rallies and political protests.
+Background: Workers throughout Europe celebrated International Labour Day this year with mass rallies and political protests.
 There were occasional outbreaks to violence in parts of Spain, where May day parades were officially allowed for the first time in 40 years.
 But in Turkey there were no re-occurrence of the violence which lead to 38 deaths last year.
 In Moscow, the traditional parade through the Red Square passed peacefully under the eyes of members of the ruling Politburo.

 SYNOPSIS: In Moscow, the May day parade through the Red Square ??? its usual colourful affair.
 Thousands of workers, children and gymnasts marched through the square in well rehearsed fashion.
 They were watched from the roof of Lenin's mausoleum by President Breznnev and other leading Politburo members.

 For the ninth year in succession the military played no part in the 90-minute marchpast, which this year paid special tribute to the 71-year-old President.
 But according to Reuters, troops and hundreds of police were well in evidence, carrying out rigorous security measures in the city centre, which was sealed off soon after dawn.

 May day celebrations in Istanbul, Turkey, were marked with strict security measures.
 Following last year's celebrations in which 38 people were killed by roof-top snipers, police made periodic body searches to check for hidden arms.

 But the extremists who were held responsible for last year's violence maintained a low profile, and this year's rally in Taksim Square passed without incidents.
 A crowd of over 100,000 workers affiliated to Disk, the Marxist Labour Federation, paraded through the square.
 Later a two minute silence was observed to commemorate last year's deaths.